navyasancheti/Textile-Defect-Detection/README.md

 ---

 <h4>Gabor & GrayScale Filter Masks </h4>
  In image processing, a Gabor filter, named after Dennis Gabor, is a linear filter used for texture analysis, which essentially means that it analyzes whether there is any specific frequency content in the image in specific directions in a localized region around the point or region of analysis.
+ In the third image, reduced frequency/light/brightness of overall image shows a distinctive dark patch indicating a defect.
  <br/>
 <p align="left">
 <img src = "https://github.com/navyasancheti/Textile-Defect-Detection/blob/53b735bc5e0486897e64cd49b4a82ef74a9d84a7/download%20(1).jpeg" height="150px"/>